WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 Moving your website

-Moving your site from blogger to a different platform is a complicated task.
+Moving your site from a blogger to a different platform is complicated.
 There is a significant risk of losing your SEO (search engine rankings(, subscribers, and followers during the move.
-Even though blogger allows you to export your content, your data will stay on Google’s servers for a very long time.
+Even though Blogger allows you to export your content, your data will stay on Google’s servers long.

 Using WordPress, you can move your site anywhere you want.
 You can move your WordPress site to a new host, change your domain name, or even move your site to other content management systems.

-Also, if you compare WordPress vs. Blogger SEO, then WordPress offers way more SEO advantages.
+Also, if you compare WordPress vs. Blogger SEO, WordPress offers more SEO advantages.

 5. Security

-Using blogger, you have the added advantage of Google’s robust, secure platform.
+Using bloggBlogger has the hashtag of Google’s robust, secure platform.
 You don’t need to worry about managing your server’s resources, securing your blog, or creating backups.

 WordPress is entirely secure, but you are responsible for security and backups since it is a self-hosted solution.
-There are plenty of WordPress plugins that make it easier for you Wide News.
+Plenty of WordPress plugins make it easier for you to use Wide News.

 6. Support